 Туре Name Description Type Tax Credit Name Brownfield Redevelopment Tax Credit (ESD) Encourages cleanup and redevelopment of brownfield sites by offering several types of tax credits to companies that complete cleanup programs under the State's Brownfield Cleanup Program (BCP) authorized in 2003.
 The amount of the credit is equal to a percentage of certain eligible costs incurred.
 Credits can be used against the New York State corporate franchise tax and certain personal income taxes (including shareholders of New York "S" corporations and beneficiaries of estates and trusts).
-Tax credits are offered to companies for undertaking activities in several areas: 1.
-Site Preparation and Onsite Remediation Credits: • Covers site preparation and onsite groundwater cleanup costs; and remediation, demolition, excavation, fencing, security and other capital costs to make the site usable for redevelopment.
-Excludes site acquisition costs • Sites are eligible for 22% to 50% of the cost of remediation, based on the level of cleanup 2.
+Tax credits are offered to companies for undertaking activities in several areas: Site Preparation and Onsite Remediation Credits: Covers site preparation and onsite groundwater cleanup costs; and remediation, demolition, excavation, fencing, security and other capital costs to make the site usable for redevelopment.
+Excludes site acquisition costs Sites are eligible for 22% to 50% of the cost of remediation, based on the level of cleanup 2.
 Tangible Property Credits: Covers costs of buildings and improvements, including structural components of buildings, that are placed into service within 10 years after a Certificate of Completion is issued for the site cleanup Credits range from 10% to 24% of eligible costs (1) subject to caps, (2) depending on the level of site cleanup achieved, and (3) the specific State tax law/article under which the company pays taxes.
 Sites in the VOBOA are awarded 5% in addition to the calculated amount.
-Manufacturing projects are capped at \$45,000,000 or 6 times the site preparation and onsite groundwater remediation costs, whichever is less Nonmanufacturing projects are capped at \$35,000,000 or 3 times the site preparation and onsite groundwater remediation costs, whichever is less Sites must be eligible for the Brownfield Cleanup Program.
-Companies must first enter into a brownfield site cleanup agreement (BCA) with the Department of Environmental Conservation, submit a cleanup plan, obtain plan approval, complete the approved cleanup program, and obtain a Certificate of Completion.
+Manufacturing projects are capped at \$45,000,000 or 6 times the site preparation and onsite groundwater remediation to the calculated amount. pays taxes.
+Sites in the VOBOA are awarded 5% in addition to the calculated amount.
+Manufacturing projects are capped at \$45,000,000 or 6 times the site preparation and onsite onsite groundwater remediation costs, whichever is less Eligible sites: Sites must be eligible for the Brownfield Cleanup Program.
+Companies must first enter into a brownfield site cleanup agreement (BCA) with the Department of Environmental Conservation submit a cleanup plan, obtain plan approval, complete the approved cleanup program, and obtain a Certificate of Completion.
 Non-eligible sites: Class I or Class II hazardous waste disposal sites, and sites that are listed on the National Priorities List (Superfund) Sites that were subject to cleanup under another regulatory program, as these were excluded from the BCP